Belarusian State University: 1919–1949

 On February 25, 1919, the Central Executive Committee of the Belorussian SSR resolved to establish the first national university in Belarus.
 However, the occupation of Minsk by the Polish army delayed these plans, and the university's opening was set back to October 30, 1921.

 Initially, the university comprised three faculties (Workers, Medicine, and Humanities) that enrolled a total of 1,390 students.
 The faculty included 14 professors, 49 lecturers and 10 teaching assistants, most of whom were transferred from the universities of Moscow, Kazan and Kiev.
 In 1922, the Pedagogical Faculty was established.
 The first class that counted 34 economists and 26 lawyers graduated in 1925.
 By 1930, the university consisted of six faculties: Workers, Medicine, Pedagogical, National Economy, Law and Soviet Development, Chemical Technology.

 In 1941 the university consisted of six Faculties: Chemistry, Physics and Mathematics, Biology, History, Geography, and Languages.
 There was also a Workers Faculty that provided part-time education to full-time employees of factories and plants, as well as special part-time Polish- and Yiddish-language sections.
 After Minsk was occupied by Nazi Germany in June 1941, some students and academic staff were evacuated to the east.
 In May 1943, the Belarusian State University was re-opened in the town of Skhodnya, 12 km northwest of Moscow.
 The university relocated back to Minsk in the summer of 1944 and classes resumed.
 In 1949, the university was named after Vladimir Lenin to commemorate the 30th anniversary of the Byelorussian SSR.

 1950–2007

 In 1975 the Faculty of Radiophysics and Electronics was split off from the Faculty of Physics, and in 1989 the Faculty of Philosophy and Economics was established.
 The research institutes for physico-chemical problems and nuclear problems were opened in 1978 and 1986, respectively.

-Following Belarus' independence from the USSR in 1991, new faculties and institutes were created: the Faculty of International Relations (1995), the State Institute of Management and Social Technologies (2003), the Military Faculty (2003), the St. Methodius and Cyril Theological Institute (2004), the Faculty of Humanities (2004), the Institute of Business and Technology Management (2006), and the Confucius Institute for Sinology (2007).
+Following Belarus's independence from the USSR in 1991, new faculties and institutes were created: the Faculty of International Relations (1995), the State Institute of Management and Social Technologies (2003), the Military Faculty (2003), the St. Methodius and Cyril Theological Institute (2004), the Faculty of Humanities (2004), the Institute of Business and Technology Management (2006), and the Confucius Institute for Sinology (2007).

 Rector Alyaksandr Kazulin was fired in 2003 on accusations of corruption.